 Interior design, improvements, ...
 We tell you everything.
 You will be able to better imagine our daily life!

-Here is "Popo" our faithful steed!
-A 1984 Volkswagen T3 (or "Vanagon" in North America) from California with original Westfalia campervan layout.
-Good for connoisseurs this nickname, "Popo", is very basic since it is simply that of this model in Europe, but in North America nobody knows and necessarily it makes them laugh!
+So here is "Popo" our faithful steed!
+A 1984 Volkswagen T3 (or “Vanagon” in North America), originally from California with original Westfalia motorhome layout.
+Good for connoisseurs, this nickname, “Popo”, is very basic since it is quite simply that of this model in Europe, but in North America nobody knows it and inevitably it makes them laugh!